 Once you enter a guilty plea, you may not be able to appeal the conviction.
 Either way, it is important to contact an experienced attorney to help you appeal your conviction regardless of whether you pleaded guilty, no contest, or took your case to trial.

-Speak with our Williamson County criminal defense attorneys at The Law Office of Brett H. Pritchard to discuss your case and determine whether you can benefit from pleading guilty in your unique situation.
-Call (254) 220-4225 to get a consultation.
+Speak with our Williamson County criminal defense attorneys at the Law Office of Brett H. Pritchard to discuss your case and determine whether you can benefit from pleading guilty in your unique situation.
+Contact us online or call us at (254) 781-4222 to get a consultation.